Autosomal Recessive Inheritance

 of chromosomes.
 One of these 23 pairs of chromosomes is called the sex chromosomes.

 This pair determines if you are female or male.

 Autosomal inheritance of a gene means that the gene is located on 1 of the 22 other

 pairs of chromosomes.
 This means that boys and girls (or men and women) are equally

 likely to have the gene.
 Recessive means that you must inherit both copies of the

-gene in order for you to have the trait.
-If you have only one copy of the recessive
+changed gene in order for you to have the trait.
+If you have only 1 copy of the recessive

 gene, you won’t have the trait or the disease.
 Instead you will be a carrier for the